This post may contain affiliate links. Please read the disclaimer here.

 Where: Northwest Corner, Yi County 245500 China

-China doesn’t feature in western films too often, so the best we have is Hongcun Ancient Village which featured in Crouching Tiger Hidden Dragon directed by Taiwanese American director Ang Lee.
+China doesn’t feature in Western films too often, so the best we have is Hongcun Ancient Village which was featured in Crouching Tiger Hidden Dragon directed by Taiwanese American director Ang Lee.
 It may have been an untouched, almost abandoned village once but now it’s very popular with tourists.
 Fun fact: the village is built in the shape of an ox head, with a nearby mountain as the face and houses lining the river as the horns.

 Lebua State Tower as seen in The Hangover Part II (2011)